PepeTapia/PepeTapia/README.md

-<p> Thank you to Amazon Web Services for this opportunity to tell my story.
-I hope to inspire others that are pursuing AI/ML by emphasizing the importance of learning and building.
-Whether you're in high school, college, or a self-starter learning on your own - it is never too late to begin learning the power of AI/ML!
-Learn more about this project and how I came about this by reading my journey below!
+<p> Amazon Web Services has given me this opportunity to tell my story and inspire others pursuing AI/ML by emphasizing the importance of learening and building.
+Whether you're in high school, college, or a self-starter learning on your own -- it is never too late to begin learning the power of AI/ML!